Sonophoto/skunkdb/README.md

 # skunkdb

-This is a testing harness for threading and VFS plugin development for SQLite3
+This is a harness for testing threading and VFS plugin development for SQLite3

 Inspired by a gist from @danielrmeyer

 ####Skunkdb is sponsored in part by http://modulemaster.com/rebuilds/about-us/

+# Usage:
+#1 Clone this repo
+#2 type `make help`

 -----